Skip to main content

 Visibility and weather

 If you share a viewing location, those coordinates are sent through our server to Open-Meteo to pull weather data for your visibility prediction.
-The coordinates are not stored but may appear briefly in server logs maintained by our host (Vercel).
+We don't store your coordinates.

 Email alerts